 Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

-At a time where you can work from anywhere, more countries are opening their visas to those who are self-employed, those who work as freelancers, and entrepreneurs.
+At a time when you can work from anywhere, more countries are opening their visas to those who are self-employed, those who work as freelancers, and entrepreneurs.

 The reason for this is to expand their economy and invite people to run their businesses from there.
 Portugal is becoming a popular destination for digital nomads because of its natural beauty, business-friendly policies, and relatively affordable cost of living.

-In fact, Forbes has named Portugal as one of the top 3 countries in the world to live in and to retire!
+In fact, Forbes has named Portugal as one of the top 3 countries in the world to live in and retire in!

 In this article, we will explore:

 - The types of Portugal digital nomad visas

 - What it takes to be a digital nomad in Portugal

 - The top digital nomad cities in Portugal